-When you combine these challenges with macroeconomic factors—such as heightened competition, skilled worker shortages and minimum wage increases in various regions across the country—it’s no surprise that many Canadian businesses are running into debt and cash flow problems.
+The COVID-19 outbreak is undoubtedly the single biggest factor causing uncertainty in local and global markets today.
+Compound the trouble caused by the virus with other macroeconomic factors—such as heightened competition, skilled worker shortages and minimum wage increases in various regions across the country—it’s no surprise that many Canadian businesses are, or will be, running into debt and cash flow problems.

 What is a Cash Flow Problem?